-The MPI-CBG is headed by the scientific directors (five at present) together with the COO, which as a team constitute the Board of Directors.
+The MPI-CBG is headed by the scientific directors (six at present) together with the COO, which as a team constitute the Board of Directors.
 They operate as a Kollegium making decisions through consensus and managing their resources as a group.
 The MPI-CBG Directors prefer a more resource-efficient model and to foster scientific innovation through independent Research Groups.
 They themselves are each a Research Group Leader sharing centralized services and facilities with non-Director Research Group Leaders.
 This governance structure is unique within the Max Planck Society and named the “Dresden Model”.

 Each scientific director assumes the responsibility of Managing Director for a rotating term of two years.
 The Managing Director together with the COO, oversee the administration and support staff.
 The COO is responsible for overseeing all support including Services & Facilities and Administration while the Managing Director is responsible for overseeing the entire Institute and its reporting structure.